rzookol/FreeRDP/libNLA/README.md

 ## Integration sketch

-1. Enable the library by adding `add_subdirectory(libNLA)` to your top-level CMake configuration (kept optional to avoid impacting existing builds).
+1. Enable the library by adding `add_subdirectory(libNLA)` to your top-level CMake configuration (FreeRDP now enables `BUILD_LIBNLA` by default and uses it to source the SSPI table for CredSSP/NLA).
 2. Link against the `libnla` target and drive the state machine by feeding server tokens into `libnla_process`, sending the returned tokens back to the peer until `LIBNLA_SUCCESS` is returned.